 Medication must NEVER be left in a student’s school bag and no student is permitted to self-medicate.
 This is a Health & Safety requirement.

 For those students who require ongoing medical treatment (eg asthma), a medical plan must be set up with the student’s doctor and a copy given to the school.

 Public Health Nurse

-Mrs Sue Skilton, the Public Health Nurse, visits the school regularly.
+Good Shepherd School is supported by the Public Health Nurse.
 Health forms are required to be filled in by parents/caregivers when children begin school.
 Hearing and vision tests are undertaken regularly.
 Please let the school know if your child has any health problems, which may affect their personal safety and educational progress.